Healthy Homes Assessment Judgeford

 Insulation Judgeford

-A well-insulated property will reduce the risk of condensation and reduce the chances of mould and damp, as well as making much easier to allow the house to keep heat.
+A properly insulated home will reduce the risk of condensation and lower the chance of mould and damp, and it will make more easy for the household to keep the heat.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3